booch/presentations/TDD/resources.md

 Presentations
 -------------

-I've attached a PowerPoint that I've given to teams introducing all the concepts involved in TDD.
-Be sure to look at the presenter notes.
+A PowerPoint that I've given to teams introducing all the concepts involved in TDD: https://booch.github.io/presentations/TDD/Intro%20to%20TDD.pptx
+(Be sure to look at the presenter notes.)

 A PowerPoint from "Uncle" Bob Martin, showing all the steps using Java to do the bowling kata: http://butunclebob.com/files/downloads/Bowling%20Game%20Kata.ppt